include vs. require: Key Differences

 - The

-statement issues a warning and continues script execution when an error occurs. - The
+includestatement issues a warning and continues script execution when an error occurs. - The

-statement, however, stops the script immediately if an error happens.
+requirestatement, however, stops the script immediately if an error happens.

-and guides you on how to choose the appropriate command for your needs.
+This article explains the differences between include and require and guides you on how to choose the appropriate command for your needs.

-vs. require
+include vs. require Comparison

-are used in PHP to include one file within another, they have a key difference:
+While both include and require are used in PHP to include one file within another, they have a key difference:

-generates a warning if the included file is missing but allows the script to continue running, whereas require
+include generates a warning if the included file is missing but allows the script to continue running, whereas require causes a fatal error and stops the script immediately if the file is not found.

-Comparison Aspect | include |
+| Comparison Aspect | include |

 require |

-Functionality | Includes a file using the include statement. |
+| Functionality | Includes a file using the include statement. |

 Includes a file using the require statement. |

-Usage Example | include 'filepath.php' |
+| Usage Example | include 'filepath.php' |

 require 'filepath.php' |

-Error Handling | Issues a warning and continues script execution. | Triggers a fatal error and halts the script immediately. |
+| Error Handling | Issues a warning and continues script execution. | Triggers a fatal error and halts the script immediately. |

-Duplicate Inclusion | Duplicates are allowed. | Duplicates are allowed. |
+| Duplicate Inclusion | Duplicates are allowed. | Duplicates are allowed. |

-There are also modified versions of these commands called include_once
+There are also modified versions of these commands called include_once and require_once.

 As their names suggest, these commands check whether the file has already been included, and if so, they prevent including it again.
 This is useful to avoid errors or unintended behavior caused by redefining functions or variables when including the same file multiple times.
-However, compared to include
+However, compared to include and require, they execute slightly slower.

-Comparison Aspect | include_once |
+| Comparison Aspect | include_once |

 require_once |

-Functionality | Includes a file using the include_once statement. |
+| Functionality | Includes a file using the include_once statement. |

 Includes a file using the require_once statement. |

-Usage Example | include_once 'filepath.php' |
+| Usage Example | include_once 'filepath.php' |

 require_once 'filepath.php' |

-Error Handling | Issues a warning and continues script execution. | Triggers a fatal error and halts the script immediately. |
+| Error Handling | Issues a warning and continues script execution. | Triggers a fatal error and halts the script immediately. |

-Duplicate Inclusion | Duplicates are prevented. | Duplicates are prevented. |
+| Duplicate Inclusion | Duplicates are prevented. | Duplicates are prevented. |

-How to Choose Between include
+How to Choose Between include and require

-are statements used to incorporate files into your PHP script.
+Both include and require are statements used to incorporate files into your PHP script.
 Which one to use depends on your specific situation and requirements.
 Below are guidelines to help you make the right choice.

 - Whether the file is mandatory